parkinsons-toolkit/app-content/pages-content/managing-symptoms/tremor.md

 - You may be referred on to another service.
 - If your tremor is causing difficulty with daily activities, your GP or Parkinson’s specialist team may refer you on to an occupational therapist to help assess and decide if you might benefit from additional equipment or support.
 - If your Parkinson’s specialist has exhausted all medication options and the tremor is still impacting your daily life a great deal then you may be a candidate for a surgical therapy such as Deep Brain Stimulation.
 If your Parkinson’s specialist team think that is the case, they may refer you to a specialist centre for further assessment.
-See <a href="/information/treatments-and-therapies/treatments-and-therapies
-  /advanced-therapies-and-surgical-treatments" class="internal-link">_Advanced Treatments & Surgical Treatments_</a> for more information.
+See <a href="/information/treatments-and-therapies/treatments-and-therapies/advanced-therapies-and-surgical-treatments" class="internal-link">Advanced Treatments & Surgical Treatments</a> for more information.

 ## Key messages